Snakebite: Signs and symptoms

 Dry snakebites and those inflicted by a non-venomous species may still cause severe injury.
 The bite may become infected from the snake's saliva.
 The fangs sometimes harbor pathogenic microbial organisms, including Clostridium tetani, and may require an updated tetanus immunization.

 Most snakebites, from either a venomous or a non-venomous snake, will have some type of local effect.
 Minor pain and redness occur in over 90 percent of cases, although this varies depending on the site.
 Bites by vipers and some cobras may be extremely painful, with the local tissue sometimes becoming tender and severely swollen within five minutes.
-This area may also bleed and blister, and may lead to tissue necrosis.
+This area may also bleed and blister and may lead to tissue necrosis.
 Other common initial symptoms of pit viper and viper bites include lethargy, bleeding, weakness, nausea, and vomiting.
 Symptoms may become more life-threatening over time, developing into hypotension, tachypnea, severe tachycardia, severe internal bleeding, altered sensorium, kidney failure, and respiratory failure.

 Bites by some snakes, such as the kraits, coral snake, Mojave rattlesnake, and the speckled rattlesnake, may cause little or no pain, despite their serious and potentially life-threatening venom.
 Some people report experiencing a "rubbery", "minty", or "metallic" taste after being bitten by certain species of rattlesnake.
 Spitting cobras and rinkhalses can spit venom in a person's eyes.
 This results in immediate pain, ophthalmoparesis, and sometimes blindness.

 Some Australian elapids and most viper envenomations will cause coagulopathy, sometimes so severe that a person may bleed spontaneously from the mouth, nose, and even old, seemingly healed wounds.
 Internal organs may bleed, including the brain and intestines, and ecchymosis (bruising) of the skin is often seen.

 The venom of elapids, including sea snakes, kraits, cobras, king cobra, mambas, and many Australian species, contains toxins which attack the nervous system, causing neurotoxicity.
 The person may present with strange disturbances to their vision, including blurriness.
 Paresthesia throughout the body, as well as difficulty in speaking and breathing, may be reported.
 Nervous system problems will cause a huge array of symptoms, and those provided here are not exhaustive.
 If not treated immediately they may die from respiratory failure.

-Venom emitted from some types of cobras, almost all vipers and some sea snakes causes necrosis of muscle tissue.
+Venom emitted from some types of cobras, almost all vipers, and some sea snakes cause necrosis of muscle tissue.
 Muscle tissue will begin to die throughout the body, a condition known as rhabdomyolysis.
 Rhabdomyolysis can result in damage to the kidneys as a result of myoglobin accumulation in the renal tubules.
 This, coupled with hypotension, can lead to acute kidney injury, and, if left untreated, eventually death.

 Snakebite is also known to cause depression and post-traumatic stress disorder in a high proportion of people who survive.